coingaming/elixir-test/README.md

 - All code is in `git` repo (candidate can use his/her own github account).
 - OTP application is a standard `mix` project.
 - Application name is `:ex_banking` (main Elixir module is `ExBanking`).
-- Application interface is just set of public functions of `ExBanking` module (no API endpoint, no REST / SOAP API etc ..).
+- Application interface is just set of public functions of `ExBanking` module (no API endpoint, no REST / SOAP API, no TCP / UDP sockets, no any external network interface).
 - Application should `not` use any database / disc storage.
 All needed data should be stored only in application memory.
 - Candidate can use any Elixir or Erlang library he/she wants to.